meerweeN/meerweeN.github.io/README.md

 - needs some more little touches

-- NOT meant for mobile / tablet uses
+- not really meant for mobile / tablets but I will soon make it responsive :)

-- will not be made responsive

 #My-Portfolio v2